HumbertoDiego/lidar-experiments/6-Kinect.md

 sudo nmcli d wifi hotspot ifname wlan0 ssid raspAP password raspberry
 ```

+The command place the raspberry as a router with IP 10.42.0.1 and also as a DHCP server assigning IPs to conected decices.

 To make the access point persistent at every boot add to `etc/rc.local` but before `exit 0`:

 ```shell